ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

 # Step By Step Guide for the Zynq
 To get started using ReconOS, this guide leads you through the first steps to setup your development environment.
 You will build the sort demo and execute it on your board by following the step by step instructions given.
-The sort demo is an example application to demonstrate ReconOS and its concepts.
+The SortDemo is an example application to demonstrate ReconOS and its concepts.
 It uses both hardware and software threads to sort a bunch of data.
 The different threads synchronizes via mboxes and access the data via the memory subsystem of ReconOS.
 This guide includes the following steps: